lf-/splice_graft/README.md

 # splice graft 🌿

-This tool helps you change the default branch on a bunch of Git repos.
+This tool helps you change the default branch on a bunch of GitHub repos to `main` or another name.
+It creates a new branch using the GitHub API and sets the default branch to it.
+This tool does not change your client side git configs and branches, which need to be updated with `git branch -m main` and `git branch -u origin/main` on your clones.

 ## Usage